 Step 2: Launch iBoysoft NTFS for Mac and insert the external Windows NTFS volume on Mac.

-Step 3: Write to external Windows NTFS volume after getting notified that the drive has been mounted successfully.
+Step 3: Write to the external Windows NTFS volume after getting a notification that the drive has been mounted in read-write mode successfully.

 Method 1: Reformat NTFS to exFAT.